 Learn more about Scotts seeding solutions.

-The Right Spreader
+Choose the Right Spreader

 For a small to average sized lawn, use a broadcast spreader designed to hold 5,000 to 15,000 square feet of product, like the Scotts® Turf Builder® EdgeGuard® Mini Broadcast Spreader or the Scotts® Turf Builder® EdgeGuard® DLX Broadcast Spreader.

 If you have a large lawn, use the Scotts® Elite Spreader.
 Designed for big jobs, it has a 6-foot spread pattern and can hold up to 20,000 square feet of product.

 For more information, read Which Spreader Is Best for your Yard.